 Obstacles to Breastfeeding

 Yes, there are difficulties and obstacles to breastfeeding.
 For one, my breasts are big and are not positioned in a very breastfeeding-efficient way.

 I am no breastfeeding expert.
-I am a mom who achieved exclusive breastfeeding on her second try–that is, my second baby.
-If you ask me for advice, here is what I am going to tell you:
+Instead, I am just a mom who achieved exclusive breastfeeding on her second try, which is, with my my second baby.
+If you ask me for advice, here are the things I am going to tell you:

 - Listen.
-Listen to sound anecdotal advice.
+Listen to sound anecdotal advice from moms before you.
 Not myths.

 - Take Part.
 Take part in the discussions in forums, like Breastfeeding Pinays on Facebook.
 You will learn a lot from other moms.

 Note: It pays to have a supportive husband who does most of the reading for me.
 But if you don’t, I know you can do it yourself. hehe